zhpinkman/armed-bandit/README.md

 :-------------------------:|:-------------------------:
 ![](results/part1/lr=0.001.png) | ![](results/part1/lr=0.0001.png)

-* the scale of y axis in these plots is the number of using specified actions, whereas the x axis scale is the number of trials
+* The scale of y axis in these plots is the number of using specified actions, whereas the x axis scale is the number of trials.
+* Another attendable part of these plots is that the legend is depicting different arms' award means.

 ## important observations in part 2: